BartMassey/mb2-speaker-final-boss/notes/2025-09-09/notes.md

 (although my recording environment was very loud).
 It looked like the signal was ringing heavily.

+Rewrote the square-wave generator into a two-sine-wave generator.
+That worked poorly: the harmonic is inaudible both on the MB2 speaker and on the external output.
+Gave up for now.

 [mb2-audio-experiments]: https://github.com/pdx-cs-rust-embedded/mb2-audio-experiments
 [mb2-linus-audio]: audio/mb2-linus-audio.wav
 [mb2-usquare-audio]: audio/mb2-usquare-audio.wav